nwabimady/example-project-2/README.md

 # example-project-2
-//This is an exaamply project!
+This is an exaamply project!